PixmaNts/edge-cdn-store/README.md

 The implementation provides a custom storage backend for `pingora_cache` by implementing the `Storage` trait.
 See `design/` directory for detailed proposal and requirements.

+io_uring support (experimental):
+- When enabled, disk reads and streaming body writes use `io_uring` with graceful fallback to Tokio.
+- Finalize (fsync + rename) currently uses Tokio APIs; this is acceptable but not fully uring-native yet.
+- Integration tests for `io_uring` exist and are marked `#[ignore]` as they depend on host kernel/capabilities.

 ### Disk Layout (MVP)

 `<root>/<hh>/<hh>/<full_hash>/`